shakti230/Project2018/README.md

 ## 2.0 Research
-*Research background information about the data set and write a summary about it.*
+*Carry out background research about the data set and write a summary about it.*

 According to Hoey the Iris Flower Dataset is a popular multivariate dataset that was introduced by R.A.
 Fisher as an example for discriminant analysis.
 This data set was introduced by the British statistician and biologist Ronald Fisher in his 1936 paper “The use of multiple measurements in taxonomic problems” as an example of linear discriminant analysis .
 It is sometimes called Anderson’s Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
 The data set was originally published at UCI Machine Learning Repository: Iris Data Set, this small dataset from 1936 is often used for testing out machine learning algorithms and visualizations.
 Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.
 It is one of the first modern examples of statistical classification.